-Burnetts' professional negligence practice is led by Patricia Hall who is a member of the Professional Negligence Lawyers Association.
-Typically Patricia represents business clients bringing claims against solicitors, accountants and surveyors, but she also advises on claims against insurance brokers and other professionals.
+Burnetts' professional negligence practice is led by James Johnston who is a member of the Professional Negligence Lawyers Association.
+Typically James represents business clients bringing claims against solicitors, accountants and surveyors, but she also advises on claims against insurance brokers and other professionals.

 Claims against solicitors

 Examples of claims against solicitors in a business context include a case where a purchaser of a public house had paid over his money, only to find that the vendor was insolvent, so that the purchaser could neither obtain good title to the business, nor get his money back.